GenerEOSAus/Exchange-Voting-Framework/README.md

 #### EOSIO permission system

-The active key…..
-Bla bla

-The owner key ….
-Bla blub
+By default an EOS account has an active permission and an owner permission.

 How to create a special vote permission and link it to your account